Freedom of religion in the United Kingdom: Monarchy

 The Act of Settlement 1701 decrees that the monarch of Great Britain (later the United Kingdom) "shall join in communion with the Church of England".
 This act was specifically designed to prevent a Catholic monarch from ascending to the throne, but in effect discriminates against all religions other than Protestantism.
-Members of the Royal family in line of succession who married a Roman Catholic (though not adherents of other denominations or faiths) were excluded from the succession.
+Members of the royal family in line of succession who married a Roman Catholic (though not adherents of other denominations or faiths) were excluded from the succession.
 Under the provisions of the Succession to the Crown Act 2013, marrying a Roman Catholic no longer disqualifies a person from succeeding to the Crown; however, the provision of the Act of Settlement requiring the monarch to be a Protestant continues unrepealed.

 Churches with special status

 Church of England

-In England, the state church is the Church of England, and the Supreme Governor of the church is the British Monarch.
+In England, the state church is the Church of England, and the Supreme Governor of the church is the British monarch.
 As already mentioned, the monarch is required to "join in communion with the Church of England".
 As part of the coronation ceremony, the monarch swears an oath to "maintain and preserve inviolably the settlement of the Church of England, and the doctrine, worship, discipline, and government thereof, as by law established in England" before being crowned by the senior cleric of the Church, the Archbishop of Canterbury.
 All clergy of the Church swear an oath of allegiance to the monarch before taking office.

-Parliament has authority to govern the Church of England, but, since 1919 has generally delegated this authority to that Church's General Synod (earlier called the Church Assembly).
-Parliament retains the ability to veto measures of the General Synod or Church Assembly; this rarely invoked power was used in 1927 and 1928 to prevent adoption of a revised prayer book.
+Parliament has the authority to govern the Church of England, but since 1919, it has generally delegated this authority to the Church's General Synod (formerly known as the Church Assembly).
+Parliament retains the ability to veto measures of the General Synod or Church Assembly; this rarely invoked power was used in 1927 and 1928 to prevent the adoption of a revised prayer book.
 Measures also require royal assent.

-The appointment of bishops and archbishops of the Church falls within the royal prerogative.
+The appointment of bishops and archbishops of the Church falls under the royal prerogative.
 In current practice, the Prime Minister makes the choice from two candidates submitted by a commission of prominent Church members, then passes his choice on to the monarch.
 The Prime Minister plays this role even though they themself are not required to be a member of the Church of England or even a Christian—for example Clement Attlee was an agnostic who described himself as "incapable of religious feeling".

 Although it is an established church, the Church of England receives no state funding.
 Instead, the Church relies on donations, land and investments.